deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the three-stage approach of SpectroMotion for dynamic specular scene reconstruction, showing the process of stabilizing scene geometry, modeling dynamic scenes, and rendering specular reflections.
+> 🔼 The figure illustrates the three-stage training process of SpectroMotion for reconstructing dynamic specular scenes, including static scene stabilization, dynamic scene modeling, and specular reflection handling.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Method Overview.
 Our method stabilizes the scene geometry through three stages.
 In the static stage, we stabilize the geometry of the static scene by minimizing photometric loss Lcolor between vanilla 3DGS renders and ground truth images.
 The dynamic stage combines canonical 3D Gaussians G with a deformable Gaussian MLP to model dynamic scenes while simultaneously minimizing normal loss Lnormal between rendered normal map N¹ and gradient normal map from depth map D¹, thus further enhancing the overall scene geometry.
 Finally, the specular stage introduces a deformable reflection MLP to handle changing environment lighting, deforming reflection directions w to query a canonical environment map for specular color c.
 It is then combined with diffuse color ca (using zero-order spherical harmonics) and learnable specular tint Stint per 3D Gaussian to obtain the final color canal.
 This approach enables the modeling of dynamic specular scenes and high-quality novel view rendering.